Skip to main content

 West Valley Replacement Levy

 Levy funding is voted on by taxpayers every four years.
 In 2022, voters approved a levy of up to $1.50/$1,000 home value.
-This levy would replace the expiring levy at that same rate.
+The replacement levy would replace the expiring levy at that same rate.
+The Board of Directors unanimously approved a resolution to replace the levy that is expiring in 2026.
+The replacement levy will be in effect for four years.

 The levy pays for: